 As one of the most popular open source tools in continuous integration landscape, Jenkins has advanced a lot by adding an ‘integration pipeline as code’ functionality to help developers create a continuous integration pipeline.
 Instead of manually configuring every Jenkins instance and job through the web UI, with this functionality, users can now use a file called Jenkinsfile to programmatically define rules for build, test and deployment steps in the pipeline.
 Jenkinsfile uses Jelly-based XML syntax and it is natural to use a version-controlled file approach that is commonly called as ‘pipeline as code’ to keep a history of any changes in the version control system.
 And the idea is to always have a traceable history of changes between versions of the pipeline itself for troubleshooting and reproduction purposes.

 Bitbar Cloud and Jenkins Pipelines

 As a software-defined and Docker-based mobile DevOps infrastructure, Bitbar Cloud can be controlled from multiple external tools to facilitate the launching of builds, test runs and retrieving build and test artifacts.
-All you need is our open source Run in Cloud plugin (RiC) to simplify your jobs within Jenkins orchestrated environments.
+All you need is our open source Run-in-Cloud plugin (RiC) to simplify your jobs within Jenkins orchestrated environments.
 And the good news is that it now also provides support for Jenkins Pipelines.

 From now on the RiC plugin can be used as a “build step” in Jenkins.
-This means that you are able to call RiC and start a mobile test session as a step in your DevOps process, making launching mobile tests a normal step similar to building your app or moving your app to staging or production.
+This means that you are able to call RiC and start a mobile test session as a step in your DevOps process, making launching mobile tests a normal step similar to building your app or moving your app to the staging or production.
 We are also working to add support for Bitbar Build as a Jenkinsfile defined step soon.